SkafteNicki/dtu_mlops/s2_organisation_and_version_control/git.md

     I am continuously updating/changing some of the material during the course and I therefore recommend that you each day before the lecture do a `git pull` on your local copy

-4. Git may seems like a waste of time when solutions like dropbox, google drive ect exist, and it is not completely untrue when you are only one or two working on a project.
+4. Git may seem like a waste of time when solutions like dropbox, google drive ect exist, and it is not completely untrue when you are only one or two working on a project.
 However, these file management systems falls short when hundreds to thousands of people work together.
 For this exercise you will go through the steps of sending an open-source contribution: